MehmetBarutcu/Streaming-Algorithm-for-Monotone-k-Submodular-Maximization-with-Cardinality-Constraints/Readme.md

 # Streaming Algorithm for Monotone k-Submodular Maximization with Cardinality Constraints

-This readme file is an outcome of the [CENG502 (Spring 2023)](https://ceng.metu.edu.tr/~skalkan/ADL/) project for reproducing a paper without an implementation.
-See [CENG502 (Spring 20223) Project List](https://github.com/CENG502-Projects/CENG502-Spring2023) for a complete list of all paper reproduction projects.

 # 1. Introduction

 This project aims to reproduce the results of the paper titled "Streaming Algorithm for Monotone k-Submodular Maximization with Cardinality Constraints," published in ICML, 2022.